 Frequently Asked Questions

-Harris County has established Harris County Recovery Assistance, a $30 million program designed to help households recover from financial distress brought about by the COVID-19 pandemic, and appointed Catholic Charities to serve as program administrator.
+Harris County established Harris County Recovery Assistance, a total of $60 million program designed to help households recover from financial distress brought about by the COVID-19 pandemic, and appointed Catholic Charities to serve as program administrator.
 Preparations to launch the program are now underway.

 When can I apply?

 Each of the total 40,000 eligible, approved households from the two rounds of funding receive a one-time payment of $1,500.